-The \emph{SPQR tree} of a $2$-connected graph $G$ is a tree that displays all the $2$-separations of $G$.
-Since we need to consider graphs which are not necessarily $2$-connected, we use a variant of the SPQR tree which we call the \emph{SPQRK tree}.
+The \defn{SPQR tree} of a $2$-connected graph $G$ is a tree that displays all the $2$-separations of $G$.
+Since we need to consider graphs that are not necessarily $2$-connected, we use a variant of the SPQR tree that we call the \defn{SPQRK tree}.

 Let $G$ be a connected graph.
-The \emph{SPQRK tree $T_G$} of $G$ is a tree, where each node $a\in V(T_G)$ is associated with a multigraph $H_a$ which is a minor of $G$.
+The \defn{SPQRK tree $T_G$} of $G$ is a tree, where each node $a\in V(T_G)$ is associated with a multigraph $H_a$ which is a minor of $G$.
 Each vertex $x \in V(H_a)$ is a vertex of $G$, that is, $V(H_a) \subseteq V(G)$.
-Each edge $e \in E(H_a)$ is classified either as a \emph{real} or \emph{virtual} edge.
-By the construction of an SPQRK tree each edge $e\in E(G)$ appears in exactly one minor $H_a$ as a real edge, and each edge $e\in E(H_a)$ which is classified real is an edge of $G$.
-The SPQRK tree $T_G$ is defined recursively as follows. \begin{enumerate} \item If $G$ is $3$-connected, then $T_G$ consists of a single \emph{$R$-node} $a$ with $H_a := G$.
+Each edge $e \in E(H_a)$ is classified either as a \defn{real} or \defn{virtual} edge.
+By the construction of an SPQRK tree each edge $e\in E(G)$ appears in exactly one minor $H_a$ as a real edge, and each real edge $e\in E(H_a)$ is an edge of $G$.
+The SPQRK tree $T_G$ is defined recursively as follows. \begin{enumerate} \item If $G$ is $3$-connected, then $T_G$ consists of a single \defn{$R$-node} $a$ with $H_a := G$.
 All edges of $H_a$ are real in this case.

-\item If $G$ is a cycle, then $T_G$ consists of a single \emph{$S$-node} $a$ with $H_a := G$.
+\item If $G$ is a cycle, then $T_G$ consists of a single \defn{$S$-node} $a$ with $H_a := G$.
 Again, all edges of $H_a$ are real in this case.

-\item If $G$ is isomorphic to $K_1$ or $K_2$, then $T_G$ consists of a single \emph{$K$-node} $a$ with $H_a := G$.
+\item If $G$ is isomorphic to $K_1$ or $K_2$, then $T_G$ consists of a single \defn{$K$-node} $a$ with $H_a := G$.
 Again, all edges of $H_a$ are real in this case.

 \item If $G$ is $2$-connected and has a cutset $\{x,y\}$ such that the vertices $x$ and $y$ have degree at least $3$, we construct $T_G$ inductively as follows.
 Let $C_1,\dots, C_r$ ($r\geq 2$) be the connected components of $G - \{x,y\}$.
-First add a \emph{$P$-node} $a$ to $T_G$, for which $H_a$ is the graph with $V(H_a):=\{x,y\}$ consisting of $r$ parallel virtual edges and one additional real edge if $xy$ is an edge of $G$.
+First add a \defn{$P$-node} $a$ to $T_G$, for which $H_a$ is the graph with $V(H_a):=\{x,y\}$ consisting of $r$ parallel virtual edges and one additional real edge if $xy$ is an edge of $G$.

 Next let $G_i$ be the graph $G[V(C_i)\cup \{x,y\}]$ with the additional edge $xy$ if it is not already there.
 Since we include the edge $xy$, each $G_i$ is $2$-connected and we can construct the corresponding SPQRK tree $T_{G_i}$ by induction.
 Let $a_i$ be the (unique) node in $T_{G_i}$ for which $xy$ is a real edge in $H_{a_i}$.
 In order to construct $T_G$, we make $xy$ a virtual edge in the node $a_i$, and connect $a_i$ to $a$ in $T_G$.